humphreydev5/simple_shell/README.md

 This Project was done by a team of 2 people: Bunmi Akinola and Humphrey Ikhalea

-In this project, we created our won Shell program
+In this project, we created our own Shell program

 TASKS
 0. Betty would be proud